Dinah-Ngatia5/group4-fitness-tracking-app/README.md

 ## Final Remarks

 Embrace the clarion call of FitSynergy, and embark on this transformative odyssey, where the fusion of technology and determination forges an unbreakable alliance, catalyzing your ascension towards the epitome of holistic well-being.
-Your journey towards lifelong vitality begins here, and FitSynergy stands as your unwavering ally, guiding you through the intricate realms of self-mastery and empowering you to unveil the resplendent apotheosis of your mind, body, and spirit.
+Your journey towards lifelong vitality begins here, and FitSynergy stands as your unwavering ally, guiding you through the intricate realms of self-mastery and empowering you to unveil the resplendent apotheosis of your mind, body, and spirit!!!